javascript-tutorial/en.javascript.info/1-js/02-first-steps/18-javascript-specials/article.md

 Logical operators
 : Logical AND `&&` and OR `||` perform short-circuit evaluation and then return the value where it stopped (not necessary `true`/`false`).
 Logical NOT `!` converts the operand to boolean type and returns the inverse value.

+Nullish coalescing operator
+: The `??` operator provides a way to choose a defined value from a list of variables.
+The result of `a ?? b` is `a` unless it's `null/undefined`, then `b`.

 Comparisons
 : Equality check `==` for values of different types converts them to a number (except `null` and `undefined` that equal each other and nothing else), so these are equal: